ckearney07/LatexIntroWorkshop/README.md

 # Topics Covered
 * Why choose Latex
 	* Demos of actual LaTeX docs
-* Compiling a minimal document
+* Writing your first Latex document
-    * What is an environment?
-* Titles and sections
+* Titles, dates, and authors and sections
 * The Preamble
 * Sections and subsections
 * Document Classes